 How Long It Takes to Buy a House: Purchase Timeline

-Not counting the reams of time you probably will spend ogling homes and yard-shaming virtually and IRL, it could take as little as a month to make an offer on a house and close if you’re financing the purchase.
+Not counting the reams of time you probably will spend looking for a house, both virtually and IRL, it takes and average of 30 to 60 days to get from an accepted offer on a house to the closing if you’re financing the purchase.

 Here’s the scoop on how long it takes to buy a house and get the keys in your hand.

-Once you’ve homed in on a home you love, the mortgage process — from application to closing — may take an average of 30 to 60 days.
+Once you’ve homed in on a home you love, the mortgage process — from application to closing — takes an average of 30 to 60 days.

 So yes, a life-changing event can happen within a month or two.